 Lean is the key to wealth creation

 Lean is the key to wealth creation, regardless of purpose.

 American entrepreneur and billionaire Warren Buffett still lives in a modest house in Omaha (Nebraska), which he bought for 276 700 dollars.

 On the subject: 10 US Highest Salary Companies

 Sarah Stanley Fallo, research director of the Institute for the Rich Market and author of The Next Millionaire in the Neighborhood: Sustainable Wealth Building Strategies, surveyed more than 600 millionaires in the United States and concluded that saving was necessary.

-“Spending more than you need to, spending instead of saving for retirement, spending in anticipation of becoming rich, makes you a slave to wages, even with a high income,” she wrote.
+“Spending more than you need to, spending instead of saving up for retirement, spending in anticipation of becoming rich, makes you a slave to your wages, even with a high income,” she wrote.

 stdClass Object ([term_id] => 4596 [name] => salary [taxonomy] => post_tag [slug] => zarplata)salary

 stdClass Object ([term_id] => 7053 [name] => pension [taxonomy] => post_tag [slug] => pensiya)pension

 stdClass Object ([term_id] => 10501 [name] => savings [taxonomy] => post_tag [slug] => sberezheniya)savings